-As an estate planning attorney trust and referrals are the foundation for growing your law practice.
+As an estate planning attorney client-trust and referrals lay the foundation for growing your law practice.
 You need to build up trust with new and potential clients before they can agree to sign with you.
 Once new clients are signed you get to do your job and complete the legal documents your client requires for the state they reside in and you are licensed in.
 But how do you find new estate planning leads for attorneys–for your law firm besides direct referrals from previous clients?

 It might seem impossible to get ahead as an attorney that focuses primarily on estate planning, wills and trusts.
 The truth is its not easy to do even for the most technically-savvy attorneys.
 Having worked with estate planning attorneys for nearly 10 years I’ve executed marketing campaigns in every way you can imagine.
 I’ve had campaigns work really well on one platform for a while, then all of the sudden that platform will change its policies and no longer allow us to advertise there.
 I’ve seen our organic traffic fluctuate with the updates to Google’s Search algorithm, and it rise like a skyscraper when we updated our business listings on 250+ websites with Yandex.
 Only for it to subside again after a couple of months.